West Midlands Ambulance Service helps Ukraine cancer patients

 The service said it was "incredibly proud" to have been part of the plan.

-Staff from both the non-emergency patient transport service and the emergency side transported the visitors from the war-torn nation to a triage centre, before taking the patients to their final destinations.
+Staff from both the non-emergency patient transport service and the emergency side transported the visitors from the war-torn nation to a triage centre, before taking the patients to their final destinations, including Birmingham Children's Hospital.

 The government has said patients will receive treatment at an appropriate NHS hospital.